Start-up challenge: Inspecting and cleaning of large pipes

-We want to improve pipe cleaning in thermal power plants
+PIPEYE: the remotely operated underwater vehicle to improve pipeline cleaning at thermal power plants

 Iberdrola group is present in more than 40 countries, including Spain, the United Kingdom, the United States, Brazil, Mexico, and Australia, where the company has generation, network and energy retail operations.